Many Canadians have multiple accounts: chequing and savings accounts, non-registered investment accounts, and registered investment accounts.

 Corporate shares will transfer according to the terms of the Deceased’s Will.

-The FI or ID may ‘freeze’ the account until updated authorizations are received and processed by the FI or ID.
-This generally requires a Resolution by the Board of Directors, which may be delayed if Deceased was the sole director of the Company.
+The FI or ID may “freeze” the account until updated authorizations are received and processed by the FI or ID.
+This generally requires a Resolution by the Board of Directors, which may be delayed if the Deceased was the sole director of the Company.

-If the Deceased’s Will names their Spouse or Common-law Partner as beneficiary of all of the shares of the Company owned by the Deceased, the shares of the Company will transfer to the Spouse or Common-law Partner on a tax deferred basis, provided that the shares cannot vest indefeasibly in the Spouse or Common-law Partner’s name within 36 months of death.
+If the Deceased’s Will names their spouse or CLP as beneficiary of all of the shares of the Company owned by the Deceased, the shares of the Company will transfer to the spouse or CLP on a tax-deferred basis, provided that the shares vest indefeasibly in the spouse or CLP’s name within 36 months of death.

-If the Deceased’s Will does not name their Spouse or Common-law Partner as beneficiary of all of the shares of the Company owned by the Deceased on the date of death, the Deceased will be deemed to have disposed of the shares at FMV.
-Any capital gains or losses resulting from the deemed disposition is taxable and will be reported in the Deceased’s terminal T1 tax return(s).
+If the Deceased’s Will doesn’t name their spouse or CLP as beneficiary of all of the shares of the Company owned by the Deceased on the date of death, the Deceased will be deemed to have disposed of the shares at FMV, immediately before their death.
+Any capital gains or losses resulting from the deemed disposition may be taxable and will be reported in the Deceased’s terminal T1 tax return(s).

-The tax values of the underlying investments within the Company’s non-registered open investment account do not change for income tax purposes following from the death of the shareholder.
+The tax values of the underlying investments within the Company’s non-registered open investment account don’t change for income tax purposes following from the death of the shareholder.

 Source: Income Tax Act (Canada)